 Your personal quote

 If you are over the minimum pension age (55, but increasing to 57), you can get a personal quote of how much you could expect at retirement by logging into your pension record.
-You’ll need to give us a date at which you’d like to retire, as well as a few more details, and we’ll show you a personal video explaining how much you can expect to receive annually – both with a chosen tax-free cash lump sum, or the maximum tax-free cash lump sum you can take.
-You can also download this information as a pdf.
+You’ll need to give us a date at which you’d like to retire, as well as a few more details, and we’ll provide you with a PDF explaining how much you can expect to receive annually – both with a chosen tax-free cash lump sum, or the maximum tax-free cash lump sum you can take.

 Tax at and in retirement